Your Benefits & Your Rights

 An advance directive, also called a living will or durable power of attorney is a written document that allows you to:

-express them yourself. - Name a person to make your health care decisions if you could not make them
+- Name a person to make your health care decisions if you could not make them for yourself.
+This person is called your health care representative and they must agree to act in this role.

 YCCO Does Not have any limitations regarding the implementation of an advance directive as a matter of conscience.
 YCCO is not required to provide care that conflicts with an advance directive.